tlevine/cgitrepos/readme.md

     repo.enable-log-linecount=1

-And here are all those flags, taken from the
+And here are all those flags/settings, taken from the [cgitrc manual](http://hjemli.net/git/cgit/tree/cgitrc.5.txt).
-[cgitrc manual](http://hjemli.net/git/cgit/tree/cgitrc.5.txt).

     REPOSITORY SETTINGS